Ryael/avarice/README.md

     - The game is written in the second person perspective, and aims to place the player in the shoes of the protagonist.
 Everything happens through the player's eyes.

 13. As the creator, I want to provide a clear explanation of the actions available to the user within the game.
-    - The game's use of multiple diegetic tutorials let the user be clearly aware of the actions that the game revolves around.
+    - The game's use of diegetic tutorial let the user be clearly aware of the actions that the game revolves around.

 14. As the creator, I want to provide feedback to the users that their inputs for actions are acknowledged.
     - Players' input is always printed back to the terminal, such that they are able to see what their previous inputs were.